Italian Limoncello Recipe: How To Make the Authentic Kind Your Foodie Friends Will Love!

 Ah, limoncello, sweet nectar of the Gods.
 I remember first tasting limoncello as a young girl at family dinners.
 And of course, when you're young and your Italian uncles give you a taste of wine or liqueur, it's usually a healthy sip given under the watchful eye of your Mom.

 Sipping wine, limoncello, or any other 'cello is as much a cultural thing in an Italian household (or in my case Italian-American household) as eating Italian food, or sharing the same kitchen towel around the dinner table to wipe your mouth (sorry, I know how this sounds), and lingering after dinner over desserts, fruits, nuts, and lively conversation.
+Drinking it in Italy is a bucket list item for sure.
 When I first went looking for an Italian limoncello recipe, I found dozens, some with added cream or sugar.
 But eventually I worked out my own tried and true recipe that I'm sharing with you!

 What is Limoncello?